chmike/securecookie/README.md

 # Encode and Decode secure cookies

 This package provides functions to encode and decode cookie values for use as secure cookie.

+A secure cookie encapsulate sensible informations that can be accessed in the backend by a cookie value decription.

+The alternate solution is to store a long random byte sequence as value in the cookie.
+That value may then be used as key to retrieve the sensible information from a local persistent storage.
+Accessing this storage may introduce significant latency when the system is loaded.

+A secure cookie allows to store a compact user ID, the user role, an expires limit for instance.
+It is then possible to validate the request with no access to the shared storage.
+Compact user ID allows to use a smaller index and faster lookups.

-**Warning:** It still require reviews and validations to be used in production.
+**Warning:** Because this package impacts security of a web application, it still need reviews to be production ready.
+Feedback is welcomed.

-The encoding algorithm is described below.
+## Installation

 To intall or update the cookie package use the instruction: